HDFGroup/hsds/docs/design/map/h5_map.md

   None

 Returns:
-  Value for gieven key as JSON or binary blob.
+  Value for given key as JSON or binary blob.
 Or 404 if not found

 TBD: Support returning 410 (Gone) for recently removed keys